pabloinsente/sf_for_beh_ss/README.md

 git init
 ```

 This creates an empty Git repository or reinitialize an existing one.
-You will not see the repository because it is a .git directory (directories starting with a "." are hidden)
+You'll not see the repository because it is a `.git` directory (directories starting with a "." are normally hidden)

-To confirm the initialization type
+To confirm the initialization type:

 ```git
 git status